try it in 60 seconds — no Python setup, no venv

 pipx

-Isolated venv, the cubby CLI on your PATH, no pollution of the global Python.
+Isolated venv, the cubby CLI on your PATH.
 Best for daily operators with an existing Python toolchain (Nornir, NAPALM, Ansible).

 $ pipx install cubby-network